Helping Authors with Their Novel Synopsis

 ANY IMPORTANT MISCELLANEOUS DETAILS

-Things to avoid when writing your synopsis
+Things to avoid in a synopsis

 What makes my eyes glaze over is an overly long synopsis of the story.